gbunce-studygroup/Global_website_framework/README.md

 ### Folder structure:

-There are a number of node modules that are required for the framework to run, these are all located in the ‘node_modules’ folder.
+There are a number of node modules that are required for the framework to run, these are all located in the 'node_modules' folder.

-Any project that uses the University Website Framework will only run if the ‘node_modules’ folder is located at the parent root.
+Any project that uses the University Website Framework will only run if the 'node_modules' folder is located at the parent root.
 This is so that multiple projects can use the same node modules to avoid them having to be replicated for every instance of the University Website Framework.

 #### Example of local folder structure: